Stefouch/sebedius-yearzero-discord-bot/README.md

 # 🤝 Contributing

-Contributions, translations, issues and feature requests are welcome!<br/>Feel free to check [issues page](https://github.com/Stefouch/sebedius-yearzero-discord-bot/issues).
-You can also take a look at the [contributing guide](https://github.com/Stefouch/sebedius-yearzero-discord-bot/blob/master/CONTRIBUTING.md).
+Contributions, translations, issues and feature requests are welcome!<br/>Feel free to check [issues page](../../issues).
+You can also take a look at the [contributing guide](../../CONTRIBUTING.md).

 ### Top Contributors

-- mprangenberg
-- Naith123
-- iarizex
+- @mprangenberg

 # ❤️ Sponsoring